nareddyt/discover-rewards-notifier/docs/privacy-policy.md

 For a better experience, while using our Service, they service may *unintentionally* acquire certain personally identifiable information. **That information is retained on your device and is not collected by me in any way.**

 > We understand the important of privacy.
-The Chrome extension does NOT send usage information to the internet.
+The Chrome extension does NOT send personally identifiable information to the internet.
 Usage data never leaves your computer.

 The Chrome extension does use third party services that may collect information used to identify you.
 See the next section for more information.